AN OFFICER AND A SPY

 2019 132 MIN.
 FRANCE / ITALY IN FRENCH WITH ENGLISH SUBTITLES

-AN OFFICER AND A SPY premiered at the 2019 Venice Film Festival and subsequently opened theatrically in Europe, Mexico, and Russia.
-This is its first screening and theatrical run in the U.S. We recognize that, in light of Roman Polanski’s sexual assault case and allegations, the showing of this film may generate strong reactions.
+PROGRAMMING NOTE: AN OFFICER AND A SPY premiered at the 2019 Venice Film Festival and subsequently opened theatrically in Europe, Mexico, and Russia.
+This is its first screening and theatrical run in the U.S. We recognize that, in light of Roman Polanski’s sexual assault conviction and allegations, the showing of this film may generate strong reactions.
+In presenting this work, Film Forum does not condone Polanski's crime.
 We respect our audience's diverging opinions, and we acknowledge the complicated debate surrounding the presentation of work by artists with controversial or problematic histories.

 We also feel that this film is a well-crafted, dramatic depiction of the Dreyfus Affair — a landmark case of institutional corruption, antisemitism, and resistance to both, and a timely reminder of the perils of being a whistleblower.
 It is thus an important contribution to cinema’s crucial role in historical storytelling.
 We have programmed the film in keeping with our commitment to presenting compelling world cinema to NYC audiences.